UG4/intro_presentations/README.md

 ## The course of short presentations

 The idea is that one presentation is used for a 1.5-hour class, with some practice using provides scripts.
-The scripts are located in separate folders named like the presentation but with the suffix "_supp"
+The scripts are located in separate folders named like the presentation but with the suffix "_supp".

 Currently available presentations:
 - Installation and Architecture (UG4-1-Installation)